 We are committed to safeguarding and promoting the welfare of all our students.
 We maintain an attitude of 'it could happen here' at all times where safeguarding is concerned and will always act in the best interests of the child when we are concerned about their welfare.
-We recognise that some children may be especially vulnerable to abuse, particularly in the current climate of the pandemic, and that children who are abused may find it difficult to develop a sense of worth and to view the world in a positive way.
+Staff know that we 'see it, hear it, believe it and do something about it'.
+We recognise that some children may be especially vulnerable to abuse, and that children who are abused may find it difficult to develop a sense of worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging and we recognise that some children who have been abused may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our students and recognise that each child's welfare is of paramount importance.
 We reflect our commitment to safeguarding in the school's mission, which states that we aim to enhance the future life chances of all of our students and in our school objectives, which pledge high quality student support.